 For years, Warfarin (Jantoven or Coumadin) was the go-to anticoagulant.
 It was effective, but did not completely prevent clots.
 Additionally, doctors had to closely watch dosage and patients had to observe strict diets.
 So, daily blood tests were the norm.
 Xarelto was a stronger drug which did not require constant monitoring.

 However, unlike Warfarin, Rivaroxaban did not have an antidote.
-If patients suddenly bleed uncontrollably, there was no way to stop it.
-Drug makers knew about this fatal flaw, but continued selling Xarelto as a Warfarin alternative.
+If a patient was to suddenly bleed uncontrollably, there was no way to stop it.
+Drug makers knew about this fatal flaw, but marketed Xarelto as a Warfarin alternative without adequate warning.